PDFs by language

 If you have bone pain from prostate cancer, it’s very important that it's treated.
 This can help you feel better and let you focus on the things that are most important to you.
 Don’t hesitate to discuss pain, other symptoms, or any quality of life concerns with your cancer care team.
 Pain and most other symptoms of prostate cancer can often be treated.

-To learn a lot more about cancer pain, how to talk to your cancer care team about it, and the different ways to manage it, see Cancer Pain.
+To learn more about pain, how to talk to your cancer care team about it, and the different ways to manage it, see Cancer Pain.